 NRHP Assessment.
 Architectural resource AM0447 is an example of a late nineteenth century Queen Anne style house in which the exterior of the building has not been significantly altered since its construction in 1896.
 The interior of the house was not accessible at the time of the survey; as a result, TRC's NRHP recommendation is based exclusively on the exterior condition of the house.
 Overall, the house retains a high degree of integrity through the retention of original character-defining details such as the window sashes, exterior fish scale wood siding, porch posts, and cornice trim woodwork.
 As the house has not been significantly altered, it retains its original scale and massing.
 Despite the construction of a one-story addition to the rear ell, the house retains its original scale and massing.
-As a result, TRC recommends AM0447 be considered for placement on the HPO Study List under Criterion C for its architectural significance as a representative example of a Queen Anne-style house with Eastlake detailing.
+As a result, TRC recommends AM0447 potentially eligible for the NRHP under Criterion C for its architectural significance as a representative example of a Queen Anne-style house with Eastlake detailing.

 Assessment of Potential Effects.
 Based on current Project plans, AM0447 is located approximately 80 feet from temporary access road TA-AL-187, which is the nearest Project component to the architectural resource (Figure 6.264).
 The access road itself will not need to be constructed as the existing paved road that fronts the property (Gravel Street) will serve as the temporary access road.
 TRC's assessment of potential effects to AM0447 finds that the proposed Project will not destroy, damage, or physically alter any part of the resource, nor will it remove or isolate the property from its original location.
-Furthermore, the proposed Project will not compromise the architectural significance of the resource for which it was recommended to the HPO Study List.
+Furthermore, the proposed Project will not compromise the architectural significance of the resource for which it is recommended potentially eligible for the NRHP.
 As a result, it is the opinion of TRC that the proposed Project would result in no effect to architectural resource AM0447.